Ph.D. in Literature

 Graduate students may participate in a Designated Emphasis (DE), a specialization that might include a new method of inquiry or an important field of application which is related to two or more existing Ph.D. programs.

 The DE is awarded in conjunction with the Ph.D. degree and is signified by a transcript notation; for example, “Ph.D. in Literature with a Designated Emphasis in Native American Studies.”

 Four of five Elective Requirements

 One foreign language at the intermediate level or all course work toward the intensive level except the graduate course with a paper written in the foreign language

 In the event that the student does not pass the exam, the exam chair will report the decision to the Graduate Adviser, who will work with the committee to decide whether the student should be given a chance to retake the exam (no less than six months later) or whether the student should be dismissed from the program.
 The Graduate Adviser will report this final decision to the student within 72 hours of the exam’s conclusion.

 - Qualifying Examination

 The dissertation must be an original work of scholarship and/or interpretation.
 It may be critical, bibliographical, historical, or biographical in its subject.
 Students work with a dissertation director and consult with two official readers as well as with other faculty knowledgeable about the project.
-The final draft must be approved by the dissertation committee.
-More information may be found here.
+The dissertation committee must app.
+Additional details.